Lucas-Dfr/CrossCorrelationSearch/README.md

 The user can find 3 distinct groups of files in this repository:

 - `/cross_correlation_search.py/` and `/cross_correlation_search_script.py/`.
 In these files you can find the implementation of the cross correlation method as well as an example of a script performing a simple search on a spectrum.
+These files can work independently from all the others.

 - `/compare_methods.py/` and `/compare_methods_script.py/`.
 These files allow the user to compare the cross correlation method to the direct fitting method by plotting the re-normalized cross-correlation (RC) against the square root of the delta Cstat.